How To Give Specific, Quality Learning Feedback To Students

 What does transparent, quality learning feedback look like?
 Getting a rubric or similar document that outlines the way an instructor is adjudicating work is a step toward creating a transparent system for students.
 It’s an honest conversation up front.
 This is what I’m looking for.
 This is what I care a lot about.
 This is what I’ll be thinking about when I look at what you’ve created.
 Take note.

 Great feedback begs an obvious action/response from a student.
 It provides a clear course of action for the next time around or outlines a new plan for moving forward.
 In short: a student should know what to do next; they should never be left guessing based on a teacher’s comments.

-What does actionable feedback look like?
-I think to ensure that any feedback is actionable, we just need to ask ourselves the simple question “will my student know how to proceed?”
+What does actionable, quality learning feedback look like?
+I think to ensure that any feedback is actionable, we just need to ask ourselves the simple question: “Will my student know how to proceed?”
 Instead of marking an answer incorrect and walking away, actionable feedback refers a student to a resource, chapter, or practice problem to brush up on where they went wrong.
 Which means…

 It should not be confusing, vague, or general.

 We never want a student to review feedback on an assignment and then say “what does this mean?”
 That can’t be good.
-Quality feedback should be accessible to a student – clear and concise, using familiar language from your lesson/classroom.
+Quality learning feedback should be accessible to a student–clear and concise, using familiar language from your lesson/classroom.

-What does user-friendly feedback look like?
+What does user-friendly, quality learning feedback look like?
 If you’re using a rubric or similar guide, this is a good starting point.
 Referring to these assessment points in feedback is one way to make it clear why something was marked the way it was.

 More than that, I think we also want to elaborate on the items used in rubric criteria.
 I say this because I think it’s easy for assessment to become robotic as we recycle the same bullet points on writing a thesis statement or providing evidence in body paragraphs.
 Yes, we want to have this guiding language to ground feedback and make it easy to approach, but then we want to develop it side-by-side student work.